contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(hide:)` macro, which removes the contents of a given hook from the passage, but allows the `(show:)` macro to restore the contents later.
 Hooks hidden with `(hide:)` will not re-run any containing macros when `(show:)` is used on them later.
  * Added a `(seq-link:)` macro, a variation of `(cycling-link:)` which does not cycle - it simply turns into plain text on the final string.
  * Added a `(transition-delay:)` macro (also known as `(t8n-delay:)`) which adds an initial delay to transitions before they begin animating.
 This can only enchant hooks, not links.
+ * Added a `(transition-skip:)` macro (also known as `(t8n-skip:)`) which, when included with a transition, allows the player to speed up the transition by a given number of milliseconds per frame, by holding down any keyboard key, mouse button or touching the screen.
  * Added a `(rotated-to:)` macro, a variation of `(rotated:)` which, rather than rotating the values by a given number, takes a lambda and rotates them until the first one that matches the lambda is at the front. `(rotated-to:where it > 3, 1,2,3,4)` produces `(a:4,1,2,3)`.
  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
  * Added a `<noscript>` element to the output HTML, containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).